 There is a minimum pricing requirement under the SEBI ICDR Regulations.
-The Floor Price is not less than the average of the weekly high and low of the closing prices of the Equity Shares quoted on the Stock Exchanges during the two weeks preceding the Relevant Date.
+The Floor Price shall not be less than the average of the weekly high and low of the closing prices of the Equity Shares quoted on the Stock Exchanges during the two weeks preceding the Relevant Date.
 For the purpose of determination of the Floor Price, 'stock exchange' shall mean any of the recognised stock exchanges in which the Equity Shares are listed and in which the highest trading volume in such Equity Shares has been recorded during the two weeks immediately preceding the Relevant Date.
-However, our Company has offered a discount of 5% of the Floor Price in accordance with the approval of our Shareholders, accorded through special resolution passed in the annual general meeting held on September 18, 2021 and in terms of Regulation 176(1) of the SEBI ICDR Regulations.
+However, our Company may offer a discount of not more than 5% of the Floor Price in accordance with the approval of our Shareholders, accorded through special resolution passed in the annual general meeting held on September 18, 2021 and in terms of Regulation 176(1) of the SEBI ICDR Regulations.